About lesser celandine (Ficaria verna)

 Control of lesser celandine is difficult.
 Digging out plants can be successful with small patches, but it will take careful removal of all the bulblets and removal of all plant material to either a landfill or other means of destruction.

-Chemical control can be achieved using glyphosate (Rodeo is labeled for wetland areas) products early in the season, Mid February to early April as long as the temperature is 50 degrees Fahrenheit and no rain is anticipated within 12 hours.
+Chemical control can be achieved using a glyphosate (a non-selective herbicide) product early in the season.
+Aqua-neat or Aqua-star are glyphosate formulated products labeled for wetland areas.
+Begin in mid-February to early April as long as the temperature is 50 degrees Fahrenheit and no rain is anticipated within 12 hours.
 Waiting beyond this period of time may cause damage to many native wildflowers that share some sites.
 In this area, it is recommended to wait until half the plants are in bloom to start control.

 Chemical control in turf areas or lawns